The Xometry app works best with JavaScript enabled!

 Properties

-Low melting point, and Low moisture absorption
+It has a low melting point and moisture absorption

 Applications